ibm-cloud-docs/watsonxdata/prov_lite_plan.md

 * **Generative AI** : AI developers or Data engineers can explore the Generative AI use cases using this option.
 The provisioned instance includes Presto, Milvus, and Spark.
 * **High Performance BI** : Data engineers can explore BI visualization functionalities using this option.
 The provisioned instance includes Presto (C++) and Spark.
-* **Data Engineering Workloads** : Data engineers can explore various workload driven use cases using this option.
+* **Data Engineering** : Data engineers can explore various workload driven use cases using this option.
 The provisioned instance includes Presto (Java) and Spark.

 After provisioning the Lite plan instance, you can monitor the resource unit usage from the Billing and Usage page available in the watsonx.data console.